seraveea/MiM-SRCO-Momentum-integrated-Multi-task-Stock-Recommendation-with-Converge-based-Optimization/README.md

-# MiM-SRCO: Momentum-integrated Multi-task Stock Recommendation with Converge-based Optimization
+# MiM-StocR: Momentum-integrated Multi-task Stock Recommendation with Converge-based Optimization
 ## An Official Implementation for KDD-25 submission

 ### Environment